cjmoreno094/Fitness-Friend/docs/api/get-activities.md

 •	**List all the activities**: `{base_url}/activities` <br>
 •	**Get a speceific activity**: `{base_url}/activities/{activity_id}` (Replace {activitiy_id} with the activity you want to retrieve.

-Search for an activity
+## Search for an activity

-Adding a new activity to the service requires that you use the `GET` method to receive the details of the [`activities`](../api/activities.md) resource in the service.
+Searching for an activity in the service requires that you use the `GET` method to receive the details of the [`activities`](../api/activities.md) resource in the service.

 To receive details of a specified activity: